Reading a retirement plan page

 - Participation rate.
 Share of eligible employees deferring.
 Amber when trending down.

-- Contributions (two charts).
-Stacked employer + participant totals, and stacked per-participant equivalents.
+- Contributions.
+Stacked employer plus participant totals, and stacked per-participant equivalents.
 Gaps between the two reveal whether growth is coming from headcount or from generosity.

 - Return bars.
 Plan-level return year by year.
 Negative years show red.